DanteLore/dantelore/content/posts/multiwii-reflash.md

 ```

 <ul>
-	* Click "Verify" (the tick) on the Arduino IDE tool bar.
+	<li>Click "Verify" (the tick) on the Arduino IDE tool bar.
 There shouldn't be any errors in the message window.
-If there are, you may have mis-copied the code or chosen the wrong board type.
+If there are, you may have mis-copied the code or chosen the wrong board type.</li>

-	* Choose the correct Serial Port from the Arduino IDE menu (the port that isn't there when the cable is connected and is there when it is!)
+	<li>Choose the correct Serial Port from the Arduino IDE menu (the port that isn't there when the cable is connected and is there when it is!)</li>

-	* Click "Upload" on the toolbar.
+	<li>Click "Upload" on the toolbar.
 This will upload the code to the Multi Wii, which will then reboot.
-Once it has rebooted, test everything three times before putting the props back on!
+Once it has rebooted, test everything three times before putting the props back on!</li>
 </ul>
 I also calibrated the magnetometer properly (RTFM, Dan!) and tweaked the throttle minimum to stop the blades running with the throttle is all the way down.
 This involved editing config.h, finding the "Motor minthrottle" section and setting the minimum value to 1020.
 This works well with my Turnigy Plush 18A controllers and DT750 outrunners.
 Looking forward to testing all these changes out tomorrow, if I can find some gloves and a jumper to wear.